LiuTangLei/trajectory-simplification-js/README.md

 Suitable for scenarios that require the preservation of trajectory shape and density, such as GPS tracking and geographic information systems.

+## Imai-Iri Algorithm

+### Advantages

+- Able to handle trajectories with complex shapes.
+- Preserves the shape of the original trajectory well.
+- Can be used to simplify both 2D and 3D trajectories.

+### Disadvantages

+- Requires a relatively high computational complexity.
+- May not be suitable for scenarios that require extreme simplification.

+### Applicable Scenarios

+Suitable for scenarios that require the preservation of trajectory shape, such as GIS applications, and can also handle complex 2D and 3D trajectory data processing.

+## Bellman's Algorithm

+### Advantages

+- Able to handle large amounts of data.
+- Suitable for 2D and 3D trajectories.
+- Preserves the shape of the original trajectory well.

+### Disadvantages

+- Higher computational complexity.
+- May not be suitable for scenarios that require extreme simplification.

+### Applicable Scenarios

+Suitable for scenarios that require the preservation of trajectory shape, such as GIS applications, and for large scale data processing.

 ## Opheim Algorithm

 ### Advantages